funbox/activerecord-overflow_signalizer/README.md

 # ActiveRecord::OverflowSignalizer

-One day primary key field will overflow, but if you use this gem, you will know about it before it happened.
+One day primary key field will overflow, but if you use this gem, you will know about it before it happens.

 ## Installation